 Law, Authority, or Factor Mitigation Measure Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff Soil suitability will be assessed prior to construction.
 Contractors will be required to use BMPs during construction if erosion impacts occur.
 The construction manager should investigate if a DNER authorization is required for any land alteration associated with the proposed project activities.

-Endangered Species
+Energy Consumption The applicant will need to obtain any permits or authorization from PREPA/LUMA to expand the connection.
+Water Supply The applicant should obtain (if needed) authorization from PRASA to expand existing water connections for the project.
+The applicant must obtain authorization to use water from the non-PRASA existing community water well.
+Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 If a Puerto Rican Boa is found in the project activity site, work shall cease until the Boa moves off on its own.
+If the Boa does not move off, the Construction Manager shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the Boa.

-Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 The USFWS has developed the following conservation measures for the Boa:
+The USFWS has developed the following conservation measures for the Boa: